-Flexible access to applications using any device, easy roaming between workplaces and maximum security for sensitive patient data: Spital Uster's new digital workspace concept opens up new possibilities for doctors, nurses and administrative staff.
-Citrix, HPE and Imprivata technologies are seamlessly integrated relieving the everyday pressures on Spital Uster’s IT team.
+Flexible access to applications using any device, easy roaming between workplaces and maximum security for sensitive patient data: Spital Uster's new digital workspace concept opens up new possibilities for doctors, nurses, and administrative staff.
+Citrix, HPE, and Imprivata technologies are seamlessly integrated, relieving the everyday pressures on Spital Uster’s IT team.

 The Hospital Uster is the networked and efficient diagnostic and therapy center of the Zurich Oberland and the Glatt Valley.
-With a well-trained team of doctors, therapists and nurses as well as a modern infrastructure, the facility provides primary health care to 172,000 people.
-More than 60,000 inpatients and outpatients are treated, cared for and attended to every year.
+With a well-trained team of doctors, therapists, and nurses as well as a modern infrastructure, the facility provides primary health care to 172,000 people.
+More than 60,000 inpatients and outpatients are treated, cared for, and attended to every year.
 In addition, every year, up to 900 infants see the light of day in the hospital Uster.
 With around 1,300 employees, the hospital is the largest employer in the city of Uster today.

 Doctors, nurses, and administrators use a variety of IT applications to perform their daily tasks - from the central hospital information system to specialized physiotherapy applications.
 “Today, digital technologies help us optimize workflows and improve the quality of patient care in many areas,” says Oliver Ernst, Head of IT at Uster Hospital.
-“Our goal as an IT department is to support every employee in their everyday lives as much as possible so they can focus on their work with patients.”
+“Our goal as an IT department is to support every employee in their everyday lives as much as possible, so they can focus on their work with patients.”

 Challenge: Secure and fast access to the digital workplace

 However, the digitization of work processes has been increasingly thwarted by the existing IT environment.
 “Our existing fat client infrastructure was already outdated and could no longer keep up with new requirements,” explains Martin Hossli, Deputy IT Manager at Spital Uster.
-Many PCs did not provide sufficient performance for the latest applications, long login and logout times delayed switching between different devices and IT access from outside the hospital was very limited.
+Many PCs did not provide sufficient performance for the latest applications, long login and logout times delayed switching between different devices, and IT access from outside the hospital was very limited.

 Uster Hospital, therefore, sought a strategy for the modernization of the approximately 800 IT workplaces.
-The goal was to combine flexible access options for the users with the least amount of administrative effort.
+The goal was to combine flexible access options for users with the least amount of administrative effort.
 “First, we favored a classic VDI solution and planned to provide our users with personalized virtual desktops through the data center,” says Oliver Ernst.
 “However, in the course of the tender, Bechtle Steffen presented a solution concept that was better suited to our requirements.”

 The IT service provider advised Hospital Uster to implement a Hosted Desktop Infrastructure (HDI) based on Citrix Virtual Apps and Desktops and HPE Moonshot.
-All components for the central deployment of desktops and applications are integrated in this solution architecture in a turnkey all-in-one system.
+All components for the central deployment of desktops and applications are integrated into this solution architecture in a turnkey all-in-one system.
 HPE Moonshot offers space for 45 hot-pluggable server cartridges with quad-core processors and SSD flash memory in a compact 4.3U form factor enclosure.
-These share the redundant switches, fan modules and power supplies of the chassis.
+These share the redundant switches, fan modules, and power supplies of the chassis.

 High user density and low administration effort

 Unlike a classic VDI infrastructure, the workloads in the Moonshot architecture run directly on bare-metal hardware.
-This offers great advantages for user density, performance and energy requirements.
+This offers great advantages for user density, performance, and energy requirements.
 With Citrix Virtual Apps and Desktops, around 20 users are currently working simultaneously on a server cartridge.
 Integrated graphics processors ensure that graphics-intensive applications are executed with high performance.
 The power consumption per workstation is minimal: The Moonshot architecture is characterized by high energy efficiency - and on the client side, classic PCs can be replaced by economical thin clients.

 At the same time, IT complexity is reduced because it’s not necessaryto manage a virtualization layer or separate storage for the desktops and applications.
-Citrix infrastructure components such as provisioning services and license servers are also integrated directly into the Moonshot architecture.
+Citrix infrastructure components, such as provisioning services and license servers, are also integrated directly into the Moonshot architecture.

 “The solution concept inspired us right away,” says Martin Hossli.
 “Before making a final decision, however, we wanted to gain initial hands-on experience.”
 Uster Hospital, therefore, migrated a complete care unit and users from other departments to the HDI infrastructure, allowing users to work with the solution for two full months.